8th Pan American School for Young Neurologists

 Young neurologists within five years of their completion of general neurological training who are interested in specializing in Movement Disorders and young neurologists who are already training in Movement Disorders.
 Neurologists under 40 years of age from any city in Brazil or surrounding countries such as Argentina, Bolivia, Chile, Ecuador, Paraguay, Uruguay, Venezuela, Panama and other South and Central America countries.

-In order to maintain a highly interactive and personal experience, participation is limited to 48-50 students.
+In order to maintain a highly interactive and personal experience, participation was limited to 48-50 students.

 - Provide patient-centered care